peaqnetwork/peaq-pallet-transaction/README.md

 ### Usage
 * After installation, build your node
-* Run and connect your node to Polkadorjs App
+* Run and connect your node to Polkadotjs App
 * Check for `PeaqTransaction` under `developer - Extrinsics` tab.

 ### Implementation: